 Market and Model

 Right, let's get to prices, which are the same whether you choose hatch or C4 X saloon and start from around £22,000, ranging towards £30,000 for the combustion models.
 The full-electric e-C4 and e-C4 X models start from around £32,000.
-In the combustion C4 range, that £22,000 starting figure is for a PureTech 100 petrol manual model with base 'Shine' trim.
-If you want the PureTech 130 petrol unit or the 1.5 BlueHDi diesel, you'll need to go further up the range - there are plusher 'Sense Plus', 'C Series Edition' and 'Shine Plus' variants.
-Budget from just over £25,000 for a PureTech 130 EAT8 automatic; or from just under £29,000 for a BlueHDi 130 EAT8 auto diesel version.
-For the e-C4, there are 'Sense', 'C-Series Edition' and 'Shine Plus' variants offered for both the saloon and hatch.
+In the combustion C4 range, that £22,000 starting figure is for a PureTech 100 petrol manual model with base 'Sense' trim.
+If you want the PureTech 130 petrol unit or the 1.5 BlueHDi diesel, you'll need to go further up the range - there are plusher 'Sense Plus', 'Shine', 'Shine Plus' and 'E-Series' variants.
+Budget from just over £25,000 for a PureTech 130 EAT8 automatic; or from just over £29,000 for a BlueHDi 130 EAT8 auto diesel version.
+For the e-C4, there are 'Sense', 'Shine' and 'E-Series' variants offered for both the saloon and hatch.
 There's a £32,000-£35,000 price span for the base 50kWh battery version; you'll need slightly more for the faster 54kWh variant with its longer range.

 To take on key compact similarly-sized EV rivals in the same price bracket, all versions of this C4 need to be well equipped.
 They are.
 Nice touches the include LED ambient lighting on the digital instrument panel.
 Front passengers benefit from access to Citroën's Smart Pad Support, a retractable tablet holder built directly into the dashboard, which enables the front passenger to make the most of time spent on the move.
 Below this is a Dashboard Tray, a large sliding drawer with a cushioned action.
 A popular option will be the large electric opening panoramic sunroof.